 Growth rates remain low.

-- The representation of women on boards continues to increase in the U.S. but at lower rates than in other countries.
-The average percentage of women directors increased one percentage point in each index with the SV 150 increasing to 10.0% and the S&P 100 increasing to 20.9% in 2014 (with the top 15 companies in the SV 150 increasing 1.3 points to 15.7%).
-However, in the SV 150, the percentage of companies with at least one woman director increased 5.3 points to 62%, and in the S&P 100, 100% of companies now have at least one woman director, a 2 point increase from last year.
+- The representation of women on boards continued to increase between 2014—the last year Fenwick published the Gender Diversity Survey—and 2016 in the United States but at lower rates than in other countries.
+The average percentage of women directors increased 4.1 percentage points in the SV 150 to 14.1% in 2016 and in the S&P 100 rose 2.2 percentage points to 23.1% (with the top 15 companies in the SV 150 increasing 6.5 percentage points to 22.2%).

 - Larger companies by revenue and market capitalization tend to have larger boards and executive management teams, which tend to be more diverse.